 “And Jesus said unto him, Verily I say unto thee Today, thou shalt be with me in paradise.”

 The punctuation can drastically change the meaning of the sentence.
-The first sentence has Jesus promising the thief that he will go to paradise with Jesus on the same day.
-However, the second sentence has Jesus promising the thief that he will go to paradise on that day.
+The first sentence has Jesus promising the thief that he will go to paradise with Jesus on Good Friday.
+However, the second sentence has Jesus promising the thief on Good Friday that he will go to paradise someday.